emlid/emlid-docs/docs/reach/common/reachview/rtk-settings.md

 Depending on your location it might be beneficial to choose certain set of GNSS systems:

-+ GPS+Glonass+SBAS+QZSS at 5 Hz is our default recommendation.
++ GPS + GLONASS + SBAS + QZSS at 5 Hz is our default recommendation
-+ GPS+Beidou+SBAS+QZSS at 5 Hz recommended for APAC, where QZSS and Beidou is visible.
++ GPS + BEIDOU + SBAS + QZSS at 5 Hz recommended for APAC, where QZSS and BEIDOU is visible
-+ GPS+SBAS+QZSS at 14 Hz for most dynamic platforms that require high update rate.
++ GPS + SBAS + QZSS at 14 Hz for most dynamic platforms that require high update rate

 ### GNSS selection for time marks logging
 We recommend using the following configurations for PPK flights: